Loading...

 git add .

-Tip: In the working gist, the workflow also auto-extracts version/build from Info.plist, uses the GitHub Release body as release notes, and sets the DMG enclosure with the correct sparkle:edSignature produced by sign_update.
+Tip: The full gist includes all notarization and stapling steps.
+It also auto-extracts version/build from Info.plist, uses the GitHub Release body as release notes, and sets the DMG enclosure with the correct sparkle:edSignature produced by sign_update.

 Step 7 — Add all required GitHub Secrets (checklist)